madlymad/mac-scrcpy-app/README.md

 ## Features
 - Display UI selector for devices to select one or more
-- Selector is skipped for a single device connected to adb
+- Selector is skipped for a single device connected to adb, contributed by @grantland

 ## Releases
 https://github.com/madlymad/mac-scrcpy-app/releases